SILK ROAD RAIL ADVENTURE

 The top-notch Poikalon Complex is today’s main event.
 When you see the patterned hues of blue and yellow brick glowing in the sun, you’ll soon agree that it’s one of the most awe-inspiring places you’ve ever seen.
 Local legend has it that Genghis Khan was so impressed with Poikalon that he couldn’t bring himself to destroy it.
 What a relief!

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Lunch

 Start the day by meeting Rahman, a famous, sixth-generation embroidery master whose work has graced galleries across the world.
 Entering his artistic home, you’ll learn all about the age-old techniques he uses to create Uzbekistan’s best embroidery works.

-Included: Breakfast, Lunch, Dinner
+Included: Breakfast, Dinner

-Day 18 – Samarkand
+Day 16 – Samarkand and Registan Square

 How do we even begin to explain the experience of seeing Registan, Samarkand’s central square, for the first time?
-It’s Uzbekistan’s most famous landmark for a reason and that reason is that it’s drop-dead gorgeous!
+It’s Uzbekistan’s most famous landmark for a reason, and that reason is that it’s drop-dead gorgeous!

 As you stand at its centre, you won’t be able to help but feel small.
 With the three iconic madrassas – Ulugbek, Sherdor and Tillya Kori – wrapping around you in a kaleidoscope of blues, golds and fiery reds, you’ll only be able to form one thought… “wow”!